 The Governance Committee has not set minimum qualifications for Board nominees.
 Candidates are selected on the basis of outstanding achievement in their professional careers, broad experience, personal and professional integrity, their ability to make independent, analytical inquiries, financial literacy, mature judgment, high performance standards, familiarity with our business and industry and an ability to work collegially.
-We are also committed to other factors, including gender, diversity and underrepresented community affiliation, various and relevant career experience and technical skills, and having a Board that is, as a whole, diverse.
+We also consider how other factors, including gender, underrepresented community affiliation, various and relevant career experience and technical skills, and having a Board that is, as a whole, diverse, may contribute to the efficacy of the Board and its oversight.
 Where appropriate and legally permitted, we will conduct a criminal and background check on the candidate.
 In addition, at least a majority of the Board must be independent as determined by the Board under the guidelines of the NYSE listing standards, and at least one member of the Board should have the qualifications and skills necessary to be considered an "audit committee financial expert" under Section 407 of the Sarbanes-Oxley Act of 2002, as defined by the rules of the SEC.